NSS-Data-Analytics-Cohort-3/nashville-website-searches-jeffdylansmith/README.md

 19. Enter text (“query for codes over 100 times:”) in `M9` and use `COUNTIFS()` in `N9` to find the number of times users searched for ‘codes’ more than 100 times in a given month.

-20. Create a new column (G) with a header of “Volume”.
+20. Create a new column (H) with a header of “Volume”.
 Populate this column with one of 3 categories: ‘Low’, ‘Medium’, ‘High’.
 Low volume searches happened less than 50 times in a month, medium volume searches happened between 50 and 100 times in a month (inclusive), and high volume searches were conducted more than 100 times in a month.